TAI-2023-2024/copy_model/README.md

 - parameter k: Size of the window and anchors; default value is 8
 - parameter a: alpha; smoothing parameter; default value is 1
 - parameter t: cutoff threshold; default value is 0.5
-- parameter <path to file>: path to the file for the program to process
+- parameter f: path to the file for the program to process

 ## Example